-Year Decen endec aber 3 Increase (decrease) from prior year
+Year ended December 31, Increase (decrease) from prior year

 2015 2014 \$ %

 Interest income \$ 406 \$ 326 \$ 80 24.5 %

 Interest expense (199) (251) (52) (20.7)%

 Interest income, net \$ 207 \$ 75 \$ 132 176.0 %

-Interest income consists of interest earned on our cash equivalents, marketable securities and investments.
-Interest expense relates to interest on capital lease obligations and includes expense related to the amortization of debt issuance costs in connection with our revolving credit facility.
-Interest expense in 2014 also includes interest on the debt assumed in connection with the acquisition of NET.
+Interest expense was related to interest on capital lease obligations and included expense related to the amortization of debt issuance costs in connection with our revolving credit facility.
+Interest expense in 2014 also included interest on the debt assumed in connection with the acquisition of Network Equipment Technologies, Inc. ("NET").

 Other Income, Net.
-We recorded \$0.9 million of income in 2015 related to the sale of a domain name we had acquired in connection with our acquisition of PT.
+We recorded \$0.9 million of income in October 2015 related to the sale of a domain name we had acquired in connection with our acquisition of PT.
 We recorded \$2.25 million of income in 2014 related to the settlement of a litigation matter in March 2014 in which we recovered a portion of our losses related to the impairment of certain prepaid royalties that we had written off in 2012.

 Income Taxes.
 We recorded provisions for income taxes of \$2.0 million in 2015 and \$2.2 million in 2014, primarily related to foreign operations.
-The income tax benefits from the deferred tax assets recorded in connection with our current year domestic losses have been offset by an increase in the valuation allowance.
+The income tax benefits from the deferred tax assets recorded in connection with our domestic losses were offset by an increase in the valuation allowance.
 During 2015 and 2014, we performed an analysis to determine if, based on all available evidence, we considered it more likely than not that some portion or all of the recorded deferred tax assets will not be realized in a future period.
 As a result of our evaluations, we concluded that there was insufficient positive evidence to overcome the more objective negative evidence related to our cumulative losses and other factors.
 Accordingly, we maintained a valuation against our domestic deferred tax asset.